XavierCLL/Jaziku/docs/incoming_plans.rst

  for missing values),% pie chart for more missing value repeated, the year with the highest number with missing values, filling series with mean and median (entire series), frequency histogram pre and post after fill each series
 - Standardized variables graphic option (Dependent variable transformation to the same format of Independent Variable)
-- Migrate/make manual, documentation and main page of Jaziku to sphinx using reStructuredTex http://sphinx-doc.org/

 0.9 (**2013-xx-xx**)
 --------------------